EMD SD75M/SD75I

 The EMD SD75M and EMD SD75I are a series of diesel-electric locomotives produced by General Motors Electro-Motive Division between 1994 and 1996.
 The series is an improvement and extension to the EMD SD70 series, which further is an extension to the EMD SD60.

 These locomotives shared its microprocessor with the EMD SD70 & SD60.

-These locomotives were built as a response to General Electric's Dash 9-44CW, where as their cousins, the SD70MAC, were built in response to General Electric's AC4400CW.
+These locomotives were built as a response to General Electric's Dash 9-44CW.
 By increasing the output of the 16-710-G3 engine from 4000 to 4300 hp, the SD75 was a reality.
 The "M" in the model designation is the style of the cab, in this case the North American style cab.

 SD75M

 The SD75M is a diesel-electric locomotive built by GM-EMD.
 It is a further extension to the 70's series, but can be distinguishable from the SD70M by the bulge below the inertial air-intake on the right side of the unit.
 But, however, it was not successful, as it sold only 76 units.
 Buyers were Santa Fe Railway and BNSF Railway.
 Soon, Progress Rail (PRLX) acquired three Santa Fe SD75M locomotives.
 PRLX locomotives are distinguishable by the original railroad's name being hidden by black patches, on both sides and the nose.
 PRLX was written on both the sides on the patches.